bengit96/snapstock/README.md

 # Verify it's running
 docker ps

-# You should see snapstock_postgres container running
+# You should see snappchart_postgres container running
 ```

 #### 6️⃣ Initialize the Database